top of page

 PRESCHOOL

-Pre-K Friends is geared toward 3-4 year olds.
+LIMITED: Pre-K Friends is geared toward 3-4 year olds.
 We will work on speaking and listening skills through a daily circle time using songs, calendar time, sharing, story time, and mindfulness and movement flows.
 We will work on community building through structured play activities and team building games such as learning play, fine motor and pre-writing skill building activities, and counting collections.
 Our themes will be both seasonal and geared toward a literary connection.
 Learning will be active and hands on for students to get a whole body approach to learning.
 I have a joy and passion for making learning fun, books come to life, and a dream of building that village that we all want for our children to thrive in!

 Teacher: Austin Walker